google/cadvisor/docs/application_metrics.md

       "metric_type" : "gauge",
       "units" : "number of reading connections",
       "data_type" : "int",
-      "polling_frequency" : 10,
+      "polling_frequency" : "10s",
       "regex" : "Reading: ([0-9]+) .*"
     }
   ]
 }
 ```
+This endpoint exposes metrics in a non structured manner and the cAdvisor collector uses regular expressions to determine where the metrics are to be collected.

+#### Sample Prometheus Configuration

+Endpoint which expose metrics in a Prometheus format do so in a more structured format and cAdvisor can gather information about the metrics directly from the endpoint.

-For structured metrics export, eg. Prometheus, the config can shrink down to just the endpoint, as other information can be gleaned from the structure.
-Here is a sample prometheus config that collects all metrics from an endpoint.
+Here is a sample prometheus config that collects all metrics from an endpoint:

 ```
 {